pierlucaanania/ANOVA/ReadMe.md

 ### Scripts:

-- _<u>Loaded Dice.py</u>_: analysis of standard deviation and means for an increasin number of rolls.
+- _<u>Loaded Dice.py</u>_: analysis of standard deviation and means for an increasing number of rolls for a normal dice and a loaded dice.
 Results in: _Loaded Dice: Statistical Values vs Number of Roll.png_